bitnet-io/bitnet-core/contrib/linearize/README.md

 # Linearize
-Construct a linear, no-fork, best version of the Bitnet blockchain.
+Construct a linear, no-fork, best version of the Qtum blockchain.

 ## Step 1: Download hash list